ThinkEQ/assembly-solutions-ltd/src/pages/news/how-we’ve-coped-through-covid-and-the-surprising-opportunities-it-has-given-us.md

         \

         It was an exciting and extremely busy time from May to November fulfilling the contract - our factory had never been filled with so much energy and team were on their A game to make it a success.
 Every department and individual pulled together like clock work to make sure every part was made to exact specification and highest quality and to ensure every delivery date was met.
-We had a couple of bumps along the way with delays on tooling and free issue material, but overall the project was a huge success and importantly the customer was overjoyed with our performance throughout. praised our efforts.\
+We had a couple of bumps along the way with delays on tooling and shortages on free issue material, but overall the project was a huge success and importantly the customer was thrilled with our performance throughout.\

         \